ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 	**Question 3:** Besides the prior and posterior probabilities, which parameter has the lowest ESS value? [(see answer)](#q3) **Question 4:** Could this parameter be responsible for the low ESS value of the prior probability? [(see answer)](#q4)

-* To find out why the estimation of the A &arr; T substitution rate seems to be difficult for the second partition, we can use a Ruby script to calculate the number of sites in an alignment at which each pair of nucleotides co-occur.
+* To find out why the estimation of the A &rarr; T substitution rate seems to be difficult for the second partition, we can use a Ruby script to calculate the number of sites in an alignment at which each pair of nucleotides co-occur.
 Download this script to Saga:

 		wget https://raw.githubusercontent.com/ForBioPhylogenomics/tutorials/main/week2_src/count_substitutions.rb